 The septic system will be dyed and slug tested with a minimum of 100 gallons of water.
 The licensed Environmental Sanitarian or Maryland Certified Septic Inspector will walk the property looking for evidence of sewage effluent on the ground surface and/or the presence of the overboard discharge pipes.

-The homeowner/buyer will receive a pass/fail report from Accurate Environmental Consulting.
+The homeowner/buyer will receive a pass/fail report from Accurate Environmental.
 This service is available 5 days a week, and rush inspections may be accommodated.

 Our water samples and evaluation consist of bacteriological and chemical tests.
 The chemical testing includes: pH, turbidity, salt-water intrusion, lead, radium (Gross Alpha), nitrates, nitrites, radon in water, arsenic, VOC's testing.

 Our services are available throughout most of Maryland.
 If your county is not listed, please call us for pricing.
 We primarily serve the following counties: Anne Arundel (and Annapolis city), Prince Georges, Calvert, Caroline, Dorchester, Kent, Queen Annes, Talbot, Somerset, Worcester, and Wicomico.

 Prices vary by county due to different requirements including regulations and travel.
 View our price list for more details.

 Depends on the local laws.
 Typically, well and septic inspections are not required by banks, but local laws vary.
 Reach out to your realtor for more information about your local area.

 No. Well testing will test the quality of the water, so they generally will identify any potential issues prior to buying a home.
 Septic system quality can depend on the size of family and overall usage.
 There is no guarantee that the system won't fail when overused and not maintained.